duylecampos/brosbooks/README.md

 brosbooks
 =========

-A book wishlist with facebook intregation and rating system
+A book wishlist with facebook integration and rating system